-According to your needs, you can configure Windows 8 Firewall settings (block or open port in Windows 7 or Windows 8 firewall) and restore defaults if you are unsatisfied with the default Windows Firewall settings.
-However for this, you need to get to the advanced settings of firewall.
+According to your needs, you can configure Windows Firewall settings (block or open port in Windows 11/10/8/7) and restore defaults if you are unsatisfied with the default Windows Firewall settings.
+However, for this, you need to get to the advanced settings of the firewall.
 This is simple, simply open up the control panel and in its search box type – Firewall.
 Then open Firewall and click on its ‘Advanced Settings’ link.

 Block port in Windows Firewall

-When in the ‘Advanced Settings’ of Windows 8 firewall, click the Advanced settings link in the left-hand pane on the firewall main dialog.
+When in the ‘Advanced Settings’ of Windows 8 firewall, click the Advanced settings link in the left-hand pane of the main firewall dialog.
 This will bring up the Windows Firewall with Advanced Security window.

-Now, if you see the firewall window shows a list of rules in the left side.
+Now, if you see the firewall window shows a list of rules on the left side.
 From the list, select Inbound Rules to display the inbound rules section.

 Doing so will open the ‘New Inbound Rule Wizard’ window.

 From it, select ‘Port’ as the new Rule Type and click Next.
 For safety purposes, I tried blocking TCP port.
 Click on Specific local ports.
 Then choose one port like 80 as shown in the screenshot below.

 Next, select ‘Block the connection’ as the Action and click Next.

 Later, select all the profiles available for different types of connections (Domain, Private and Public) and click Next to continue.

 Give a name of your choice to the new rule.
 I used ‘block suspicious ports’.
 If you want, you can add the description to the new rule.
 This step is however optional.